docker/docs/adminguide.md

 In addition, if your registry is using a filesystem storage driver, you can view a usage meter indicating used and available space on the storage volume.
 Third-party storage back-ends are not supported.
 If you are using one, this meter is not displayed.

-You can mouse-over the charts or meters to see detailed data points.
+Mouse-over the charts or meters to see detailed data points.

 Clicking a service name, such as Load Balancer or Admin Server, displays the network, CPU, and memory (RAM) utilization data for the specified service.
 See